-Through Efficient Chicago, Illinois Green Alliance partners with the following types of local organizations to advance efficient building operations and sustainability initiatives that save energy, save money, and strengthen communities.
+Through Efficient Chicago, Illinois Green Alliance partners with local organizations to advance efficient building operations and sustainability initiatives that save energy, save money, and strengthen communities.
 By working with Illinois Green and our volunteers, organizations and building occupants can become champions for sustainability in their local neighborhoods.

 Non-profit organizations often provide critical services to their local community.
 If a non-profit also owns a physical building, valuable funding goes towards utility bills and other operational expenditures such as cleaning and office supplies and maintenance time and labor.
 What if those expenses could be reduced by implementing energy efficient and sustainability strategies across the organization?

 Find out how the Chicago Urban League is working to green their building.

 Affordable housing buildings provide homes for many low-income residents around the city.
 In some cases, utility costs are included in the rent, but in others, tenants must pay their own electric and gas bills.
 These costs can add up for a family living on a tight budget, or an organization who manages dozens, hundreds, or thousands of units.
 What if electricity and gas bills could be reduced by taking some easy steps?

 Learn about how Illinois Green and the Chicago Housing Authority are working together to promote efficiency.